itxworks/Gotify-to-Ntfy-Push/README.md

 # Gotify-to-Ntfy-Push
 Push Gotify Messages over ntfy.sh to your (iOS) Devices.

-This small Go takes incomming Gotify Messages to Apps and forwards them to an ntfs.sh host with the given topic.
+This small Go takes incomming Gotify Messages and forwards them to an ntfs.sh host with the given app name as topic.

 ### Docker Compose
 ```